 Taylor is an Iranian-American from the Midwest.
 She graduated from Ohio University with a bachelors degree in journalism, but she had her eyes set on a journalism career long before college.
 At age 11, she recorded this video professing her dream to become a reporter.

-She enjoys hiking, photography, boxing and spending time with her dog in her spare time.
+She enjoys hiking, photography and spending time with her dog in her spare time.

 Taylor shoots, writes and edits video stories for television and online.
 Her work ranges from documentary-style pieces to shorter pieces that complement a larger project.